-Diabetes is the inability to use or create insulin in the body.
-Insulin is a hormone secreted by the pancreas that allows glucose or sugar to enter the cells.
-It is a chronic metabolic disorder in which the body either doesn’t produce enough insulin or doesn’t respond to the produced insulin.
+Diabetes is a chronic metabolic disorder in which the body either doesn’t produce enough insulin or doesn’t respond to the produced insulin.
+Diabetes can lead to severe problems if not treated correctly.

 Typically, the body breaks down most of our food into glucose, the body’s main source of energy.
 Glucose requires the help of insulin in order to move into the cells of the body.
 A person without diabetes naturally produces enough insulin to do this which obviously isn’t the case for someone with diabetes.
 This causes glucose to build up in the blood instead of moving into the cells.
 Serious health problems can occur if too much glucose builds up in the blood.
 Although diabetes can lead to serious complications, it can be successfully managed through diet, lifestyle modifications or medication.